CSCI-3398/hackathon2/README.md

     perl scripts_pl/decode/word_align.pl etc/pizza_devel.transcription pizza_devel.hyp
 ```

-The final three lines of its output will report the number of errors and the error rate.
+The final three lines of its output will report the number of errors and the error rate over the whole set of sentences decoded.

 **Q4: What is the baseline WER?**